bkumar0801/designpriciples/README.md

 > This simply means that a class should be easily extendable without modifying the class itself.

 ### Working Branch : ```single_responsibility_resolved```

+Let's discuss same question : add a new shape ```Rectangle```.
+And, answer is still same: code changes required in method ```Sum``` to accomodate this change.
+That means, we are modifying the class itself - that's the problem.
+It is breaking open-closed principle.